 - High-Capacity Transport

-- Battles are fought until one of the detachments captures the enemy’s Citadel or until the time for the Advance ends.
+- Battles take place until one of the detachments captures the enemy’s Citadel or until the time for the Advance ends

 In the break between battles, the detachments have 3 minutes, during which they must confirm they’re ready for battle and can change their vehicles, rearrange the detachment, and select Reserves.

-When both detachments confirm they are ready, the battle begins.
+When both detachments confirm that they are ready, the battle begins.

 The Advance ends in one of two ways: